DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

 `.*@example.com` will make `alice@example.com` a staff user, while `bob@partner.example.com` or `chris@example.org` will be non-staff users.

+## Login speed-up

+If you are using only one Social authentication and you are not using the standard login mechanism (`SHOW_LOGIN_FORM` is set to `False`), showing login page could be useless because every time user clicks on the only existing button on the page like "Login with SAML" (or another similar button).
+If you set `SOCIAL_LOGIN_AUTO_REDIRECT` to `True`, the login page is skipped and the user is automatically redirected to the identity provider's page.

+### Login form fallback

+If you are using "login speed-up", it can be useful to be able to login by the standard way, for example when an admin user needs to log in because of a change of some settings or permissions.
+Accessing [`<DD_HOST>/login?force_login_form`](https://<DD_HOST>/login?force_login_form) shows login form even "login speed-up" is enabled.

 ## Other Providers

 In an effort to accommodate as much generality as possible, it was